Icinga/icingaweb2-module-generictts/README.md

 ## Installation

 Like with any other Icinga Web 2 module just drop `generictts` into the modules directory and enable the module in your web frontend or via Web 2's CLI.
-It is important that the module directory is `Generictts` or `generictts`, otherwise Icingaweb2 will throw errors on multiple occasions.
+It is important that the module directory is `generictts`, otherwise Icingaweb2 will throw errors on multiple occasions.

 This module has no dependencies.